dabrahams/www.boostcon.com/content/pages/about.rst

 Size
 ----

-Initial conference capacity is just 140 registrants, so we recommend securing your place early.
-Contingency plans are in place that may allow expansion if demand runs high, but it’s important to us that the initial conference stay small enough to assure you a quality experience.
-Registrants past the initial 140 will be waitlisted.
+Initial conference capacity is less than 100 registrants, so we recommend securing your place early.
+Contingency plans are in place that may allow expansion if demand runs high, but it’s important to us that the first few conferences stay small enough to assure you a quality experience.
+Registrants past the initial quota will be waitlisted.